top of page

 Please support us by allowing Google Ads on our website.
 Thanks!

 It was a Thursday again when I crossed the border to Johor.
-I had planned to spend the whole day in nearby Johor Bahru, not going anywhere further.
-Almost all the activities that I had in mind for this day were coffee-related.
+I had planned to spend the whole day in Johor Bahru, not going elsewhere.
+What I had in mind for this day would be just food and coffee.

 More border-crossers and heavy vehicles were at the checkpoints after 9am and it took longer to clear both immigrations.
 It was 9:45am by the time I exited from JB CIQ.
 I made my way to Tan Hiok Nee Heritage Walk (陈旭年文化街), about 1Km from JB Sentral.